Everything You Need to Know About Visiting Ginnie Springs, Florida

 Ginnie Springs Outdoors is open year-round, so you can take advantage of Central Florida’s balmy weather almost any time of year.
 We usually visit in early May so it’s not yet boiling hot during the day, nights can be pleasantly cool and the crowds haven’t gotten too bad.
 I’ve camped in January as well, but it rained the whole time and was very chilly.
 Where May through September are almost guaranteed to be in the 90s, winter is a bit of a guessing game in Florida.
 It can be 90 or 30 degrees (F) from one day to the next – so stick to more temperate spring or fall months if weather is a concern.

 The best time to visit Ginnie Springs for a taste of the great outdoors is midweek.
 It’s quieter then, and you’ll likely meet more squirrels and birds than campers.
 On Memorial Day, 4th of July and Labor Day, Ginnie Springs fills to capacity with revelers, loud, wild and often drunk.
 Holiday weekends tend to be about the party atmosphere.
-It’s not unusual to hear booming music, fireworks and shouting until the wee hours of the morning, and then again at sunrise when everyone wakes up to do it all over again.
+It’s not unusual to hear booming music, fireworks and shouting until 4 or 5 a.m., and then again at sunrise when everyone wakes up to do it all over again.

 If you’re on the hunt for a peaceful place to camp in Florida, Ginnie Springs on a weekend (holiday or otherwise) is rarely going to deliver that experience.
 Plan accordingly!

 There’s so much to do at Ginnie Springs, you certainly won’t be bored if you camp for a few days or even a week!